St. Mary's County,

 SINGLE STREAM RECYCLING IS NOW AVAILABLE for your convenience.
 Newspaper, magazines, mixed paper, phone books, plastic and glass containers, tin / steel / aluminum cans may all be "mixed together" and no longer need to be sorted.

 It is estimated that paper comprises about 40% of the municipal solid waste stream; and if you are in an office environment, paper makes up to 90% of the volume of your trash.
 Beginning August 3, 1999 office workers, small business owners, and citizens were able to bring in a larger variety of paper products for recycling to the six(6) convenience centers at no charge which resulted in the collection of 1400 tons, and in 2003, over 4200 tons of office/mixed paper was recycled in St. Mary’s County, a 327% increase!
 "Mixed Paper" includes computer paper, letterhead, manila folders, ledger paper, both white and mixed colors, envelope cards, file folders, cellophane, pamphlets, and note pad paper (including the thin card stock backing of note pads).
 With the implementation of Single Stream Recycling, we can also accept carbon paper, clean food wrappers, containers and packaging.
 Unfortunately, materials heavily soled with food waste and restroom waste paper are not acceptable.
 By recycling you will be helping the County reduce its current cost for waste disposal .
-On November 14, 2000 the Board of County Commissioners and the Patuxent River Naval Air Station entered into a formal MOU regarding mixed paper recycling.
+On November 14, 2000 the Commissioners of St. Mary's County and the Patuxent River Naval Air Station entered into a formal MOU regarding mixed paper recycling.

 SINGLE STREAM RECYCLING IS NOW AVAILABLE for your convenience.
 Newspaper, magazines, mixed paper, phone books, plastic and glass containers, tin / steel / aluminum cans may all be "mixed together" and no longer need to be sorted.